Skip to Main Content

-Staying at a proper weight and exercising the right amount can keep your body healthy.
+Maintaining a healthy weight and exercising regularly can keep your body healthy.
 Other alternative therapies may help your body make and use hormones properly.

 Nutrition and Supplements

-Be sure to eat a healthy diet: Eat fewer processed foods, and eat foods with heart-healthy fats (unsaturated fats) rather than saturated fats.
+Be sure to eat a healthy diet.
+Limit processed foods, and eat foods with heart-healthy fats (unsaturated fats) rather than saturated fats.
 Avoid caffeine and alcohol.
 Eat more whole grains, vegetables, and omega-3 fatty acids found in cold-water fish, nuts, and seeds.
 Diets that are very low in fat can raise your risk of amenorrhea.
 In addition, these supplements may help:

 Progesterone is sometimes available as an over-the-counter oral supplement.
-However, this is a hormone that should never be taken without your doctor's supervision.
+However, you should never take progesterone without your doctor's supervision.

 The use of herbs is a time-honored approach to strengthening the body and treating disease.
 Herbs, however, can trigger side effects and can interact with other herbs, supplements, or medications.
 For these reasons, take herbs only under the supervision of a health care provider.

-Most of the herbs listed below have not been studied specifically for amenorrhea, but have been used traditionally.
+Most of the herbs listed below have not been studied specifically for treatment of amenorrhea, but they have been used traditionally.
 Many act like the hormone estrogen in the body.
-Talk to your doctor before taking them, and avoid these herbs if you have a history or family history of cancers associated with estrogen.
-That includes breast, cervical, uterine and ovarian cancer.
+Talk to your doctor before taking them, and avoid these herbs if you have a history or family history of cancers associated with estrogen, including breast, cervical, uterine, and ovarian cancer.

-There have been few studies examining the effectiveness of specific homeopathic remedies.
+Few studies have examined the effectiveness of specific homeopathic remedies.
 Professional homeopaths, however, may recommend treatments for amenorrhea based on their knowledge and clinical experience.
-Before prescribing a remedy, homeopaths take into account a person’s constitutional type -- your physical, emotional, and intellectual makeup.
+Before prescribing a remedy, homeopaths take into account a person's constitutional type, which is your physical, emotional, and intellectual makeup.

 The following help increase circulation and relieve pain from pelvic congestion:

-Acupuncture is believed to improve hormonal imbalances that can go along with amenorrhea and related conditions, such as polycystic ovary syndrome (PCOS).
+Acupuncture may improve hormonal imbalances that can go along with amenorrhea and related conditions, such as polycystic ovary syndrome (PCOS).
 A few small studies of women with fertility problems, which are sometimes connected with amenorrhea, suggest that acupuncture may help promote ovulation.